-I’m using chai in my honey cookies
+I use chai in my honey cookies

 Honey and Chai sont deux mots qui vont tres bien ensemble!
 Humming to myself.
 Chai tea has all the good spices flavorings you want in a spicy cookie: Cardamom, ginger, cloves, cinnamon.
-A strong chai tea infusion will do the trick and save you time to reach for each spice.
+Therefore, a strong chai tea infusion will do the trick and save you time to reach for each spice.

 All Honey.
 No Sugar